jgkramer/jgkramer.github.io/_drafts/post6_gigawatt.md

 - **Utility Bills**.
 Electricity customers are generally billed in cents per kilowatt-hour (kWh).
 Utility natural gas is frequently billed in "Therms" (100,000 BTU) or "CCF" (hundred cubic feed, which is 1.037 Therms).
 In Europe, natural gas is typically billed per kWh.
 In Australia, billing for gas is in megajoules (MJ).

 - **Oil**.
-And of course, crude oil is always quoted by market participants in dollars per **barrel**.
-And heating oil is sold in gallons.
+And of course, crude oil is always quoted by market participants in dollars per barrel.
+And heating oil is sold in gallons when it is delivered by truck into New England homes.

-This is heavy.
+I hope this post will serve as a guide to thinking about what all these quantities mean and how they compare.

 <!--more-->

 ### Energy and Power

-A **joule** is the standard (SI) unit of **energy**, equivalent to the work done by applying 1 Newton of force over 1 meter of distance.
-A 500 mL single-serve bottole of Poland Spring water has a mass of 0.5 kg.
+A **joule (J)** is the standard (SI) unit of **energy**, equivalent to the work done by applying 1 Newton of force over 1 meter of distance.
+A 500 mL single-serve bottle of water has a mass of 0.5 kg.
 Gravity at the Earth's surface causes acceleration of ~10 $m/s^2$,[^1] so the weight of gravity applies about $0.5 kg \times 10 m / s^2 = 5 N$ of force on the bottle.

 [^1].
-Actually $9.8 m/s^2$, but the math is simpler at 10.
+Actually $9.8 m/s^2$, but the math is easier at 10.

-If I apply 5 N of upward force to offset the gravity and lift the bottle to a height of 1 meter from the floor (stomach height for me), I have increased the bottle's gravitational potential energy by $5 N \times 1 m = 5 J$ of gravitational potential energy.
-If I drop it, by the time it hits the ground it is moving with about 5 joules of kinetic energy.
+If I apply 5 N of upward force to offset gravity and lift the bottle 1 meter from the floor (stomach height for me), I have increased the bottle's gravitational potential energy by $5 N \times 1 m = 5 J$ of gravitational potential energy.
+If I drop it, by the time it hits the ground it is moving with about 5 J of kinetic energy.
 If I do the same exercise at a height of 20 cm (~8 inches), the quantity of energy involved is 1 joule.

 **Power** is a rate of energy flow or energy transfer, and is measured in quantity of energy per unit time.
 A **watt** is the SI unit, defined as joules per second.
 Lifting and dropping a liter bottle from a height of 1 meter (5 J each) once per second generates power at a rate of 5 watts.
 If this could be harnessed with a cable, pulley and alternator system (this is the basic principle behind gravity based storage), for example, it theoretically would be enough power to light up the lightbulb on my night table.[^2]